 • Home |

-• Sellier and Bellot 9mm 124gr Review: Punchy 9mm Target Ammo
+• Sellier & Bellot 9mm 124gr Review: Punchy 9mm Target Ammo

-Sellier and Bellot 9mm 124gr Review: Punchy 9mm for Plinking
+Sellier & Bellot 9mm 124gr Review: Punchy 9mm for Plinking

-During a recent trip to the range, I was made aware of a couple of glaring problems with my pistol shooting technique by a buddy who's a former US Marine.
+During a recent trip to the range, I was made aware of a couple of glaring problems with my pistol shooting technique by a buddy who's a U.S. Marine.

-A few days later, I was tasked with writing this Sellier and Bellot 9mm 124gr review.
-Naturally, I grabbed a couple of boxes of Sellier & Bellot ammo for my 9mm NATO and headed back to the range to work on my shooting form and technique.
+A few days later, I was tasked with writing this Sellier & Bellot 9mm 124gr review.
+Naturally, I grabbed a couple of boxes of Sellier & Bellot ammo for my 9mm pistol and headed back to the range to work on my shooting form and technique.

 The rest of this article is my thoughts from that shooting range visit.
 All I can say is I hope you can take a punch!
 Let's go ahead and get to it.

-Sellier & Bellot has continuously produced products since 1825, making it one of the oldest engineering companies in the Czech Republic and the world.
+Sellier & Bellot has continually produced ammunition since 1825, making it one of the oldest engineering companies in the Czech Republic and one of the world’s oldest manufacturers.

-Countless shooters in the USA have come to love and trust S&B ammo for target ammo, self-defense, and law enforcement needs.
-Thanks primarily to its good quality, reliability, and reasonable pricing.
+Countless shooters in the USA have come to love and trust S&B ammo for their target ammo, self-defense, and law enforcement needs.
+That’s primarily due to the brand’s reputation for good quality, reliability, and reasonable pricing.

-The same can be said about SB9B rounds, these are the 124 gr FMJ rounds this ammo review is about.
-They are similar in price to Federal American Eagle and Winchester Target & Practice ammo and are just as reliable in my experience.
+The same can be said about product no. SB9B: the very same 124 gr FMJ ammo this ammo review is about.
+They are similar in price to Federal American Eagle and Winchester USA ammo, and are just as reliable in my experience.

-S&B 9mm 124-grain FMJ is great ammo at a good price because it uses brass cases that are good for reloading, Boxer primers, and high-quality powders.
-In my experience, these rounds go bang every time you pull the trigger and rarely jam, making it a great addition to your range bag.
+S&B 9mm 124-grain FMJ is great ammo at a good price, and loaded with brass cases that are good for reloading, Boxer primers, and high-quality powder.
+In my experience, these rounds go bang every time you pull the trigger and rarely jam, making them a great addition to your range bag.

 I considered article titles as I loaded several rounds into my Smith & Wesson M&P Shield mags.
-One title was "The Golden Standard" because the 124-grain full metal jacket bullets have a "golden" jacket instead of the traditional copper-colored jacket.
+One title was "The Gold Standard" because the 124-grain full metal jacket bullets’ copper-alloy coats have a lustrous golden sheen.

-While I do consider these rounds to set the bar in many aspects, using that title could get confusing with Remington Golden Saber.
+While I do consider these rounds to set the bar in many aspects, using that title could cause confusion with Remington Golden Saber.
 Thankfully, I decided to test out the ammo first and then come up with a title.

 The rounds fed smoothly into the chamber and fired every time I pulled the trigger.
-Though I'm still improving my accuracy by adjusting my stance and technique like I was told to, I found these rounds to be just as accurate as any that I've fired through my S&W M&P Shield despite having a little more recoil.
+Though I'm still improving my accuracy by adjusting my stance and technique like I was instructed to, I found these rounds to be just as accurate as any others I've fired through my S&W M&P Shield despite having a little more recoil.

-Using a slightly larger Glock, Ruger, or Springfield Armory pistol could cut back on the recoil; however, I'm not a big guy, and I found the recoil to be very manageable.
-But I don't think my wife would have liked shooting these rounds through her 9mm.
+Using a slightly larger Glock, Ruger, or Springfield Armory pistol could cut back on the recoil.
+I'm not a big guy, yet I found the recoil to be very manageable all the same.
+That said, I don't think my (much smaller) wife would have enjoyed firing these rounds as much in her own pistol.

 When I peeked into the chamber after dropping an empty mag, I was pleasantly surprised to see SB9B wasn't any dirtier than my other cheap target ammo.
-But it did require a quick cleaning after my trip to the range.
+It did require a quick cleaning after my trip to the range – but what ammo doesn’t?

 What Is It Best For?

 This 9mm ammo is excellent for training for self-defense situations.
-Instead of spending a ton of money on jacketed hollow point bullets, you can buy these and get a similar performance out of them.
+Instead of spending a ton of money on jacketed hollow point bullets, you can buy these and get a similar performance.

 Overall, after shooting several mags, I believe this ammo to be good stuff and will continue to buy it, especially when it's at such a great price.
-Buying 9mm bulk ammo drastically lowers the price and is good ammo to boost your supply quickly.
+Buying 9mm bulk ammo drastically lowers the price and is a great way to boost your supply quickly.

 Disadvantages

 As great as this ammo is, I wouldn't use it in a home defense situation for fear of overpenetration.
-I'll stick with my JHP's for that.
+I'll stick with my JHP loads for that.

-I also found it to be a little more punchy than lighter-grain bullets, which is expected.
-While I didn't think it was comparable to a 45 ACP, if you're recoil-sensitive, these definitely aren't the rounds for you.
+I also found it to be a little more punchy than lighter bullets, which is to be expected.
+While I didn't think it was comparable to a 45 ACP, if you're sensitive to recoil, these definitely aren't the rounds for you.

 Pros and Cons